Back to Guides

 Why does the Golden Visa process often take longer than simplified guides suggest?

 Because simplified guides usually describe the ideal sequence, not the real limiting dependency.
-In practice, document readiness, fund onboarding, household coordination, and tax-sensitive sequencing can all make the timeline materially slower than a clean summary implies.
+In practice, document readiness, fund onboarding, household coordination, and financial-sensitive sequencing can all make the timeline materially slower than a clean summary implies.

 What should I do if my process question is really about one slow dependency?

 Treat the limiting dependency as the planning priority.
 If the bottleneck is documents, move into the document page.
 If it is family coordination, move into family planning.
-If it is fund onboarding or tax sequencing, move into those owner pages instead of staying in generic process reading.
+If it is fund onboarding or financial sequencing, move into those owner pages instead of staying in generic process reading.

 Karen Kemp Aguiar Abud